Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ## Hardware

 I've created the PCB for the burglar detection project originally (Project 11), but it is a generic design for I2C projects.
-The extra 3.9k Pull-Up resistors you see on the photo are not wired.
+The two extra 3.9k Pull-Up resistors you see on the photo are not wired.

 ![20260323_124544](https://github.com/user-attachments/assets/b176fd69-7eac-4c25-b1f6-7e76dabb88bb)